JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 Insertion sort considers sorted and unsorted parts of the list.
 Moving through the list, each time another element is individually added to the sorted list.
 One element is sorted at a time basically.
 - Efficient for small lists, and nearly sorted lists
 - O(n^2) time complexity - still just as slow as bubble sort for large lists
+- takes very little storage / overhead
+- Insertion sort is an **adaptive** algorithm, its time complexity is O(n) when a list is nearly sorted

 ie. The start of the list is sorted, up to the number of passes that have happened.
 The nth item is compared to every item to the left of it.